nvaccess/nvda/user_docs/en/userGuide.md

 ##### Output device {#SelectSynthesizerOutputDevice}

-This setting allows you to choose the audio device that NVDA should instruct the selected synthesizer to speak through.
+This option allows you to choose the audio device that NVDA should instruct the selected synthesizer to speak through.
 The combo box contains options related to your installed sound cards or any sound output device.

-The option Microsoft Sound Mapper will make NVDA speak through the old Windows MME audio host.
-Microsoft Sound Mapper is a virtual device which is automatically installed on Windows Vista and higher.
-It installs an input and an output channel for handling audio recording and playback based on your installed real sound device.
-Some synthesizers or tones used in NVDA might need the sound mapper if the tones or the speech produce sample rates below 32 KHZ.
-The sound mapper is the default virtual device in Windows which can playback such sample rates.

 <!-- KC:setting -->